Concordium/concordium-scan/backend-rust/README.md

 - Feature 2:

-If you want to update your database to a new schema, execute the command:
+If you want to drop the entire database and start with an empty database that uses the current schema, execute the command:

 ```
 sqlx database reset --force